abnerrjo/BlogSourceCode/source/_posts/2015-10-13-building-a-restful-web-service-in-c-plus-plus.markdown

 comments: true
 categories: [tutorials, C++, Web, Service, REST]
 ---
-If you ever thought about building a multi-platform system, you should know that a [Web Service](https://en.wikipedia.org/wiki/Web_service) will be an essential part of your system.
+If you ever thought about building a multi-platform system, you should know that a [Web Service](https://en.wikipedia.org/wiki/Web_service) is an essential part of your system.
 Instead of duplicating common operations among the devices, like registering an user or retrieving a list of items sorted by price, for example, it's better to move all those operations to a common Web Service and establish the communication through [HTTP requests](https://en.wikipedia.org/wiki/HTTP).

 <!-- more -->